-- Survey of user community—are the education materials effective?
+- Survey of the user community—are the education materials effective?

-- Review of recidivism—whether there are few or many repeat offenders (in comparable circumstances), what the causes may be
+- Review of recidivism—whether there are few or many repeat offenders (in comparable circumstances), and what the causes might be

-- Review of other institutions’ practices to determine if there are different approaches worth exploring and that are appropriate to the campus’s environment and policies
+- Review of other institutions’ practices to determine if there are different approaches worth exploring and that are appropriate to the campus’ environment and policies

 - Review of the technological, social, and legal trends that may alter the number of complaints received

 Required Information for Community Education and Student Disclosure